向葉瑞師公致敬 Tribute to Ip Shui 1913 – 2004

 During his career numerous authors approached Ip Shui (many of them from magazines, newspapers and television companies) to provide background information about his life and his master’s teachings.
 On two occasions, he was approached by the Chinese military, to assist teaching the armed forces.
 However by this time Grandmaster was older and believed he had nothing more to prove, as he had spent his life doing just that.
 His belief in the end was the people that should know, would know.

-On a personnel note, I have studied under Grandmaster Ip Shui and his son for many years now whilst living in HK and here in Australia.
-Both men spent many occasions staying in Australia, after I returned home.
-At other times (usually twice a year), I would stay in Hong Kong at Grandmasters home in Kowloon City.
+On a personal note, I have studied under Grandmaster Ip Shui and his son for many years now, whilst living in HK and here in Australia.
+Both men spent many occasions staying in Australia after I returned home.
+At other times (usually twice a year), I would stay in Hong Kong at Grandmaster’s home in Kowloon City.

 My time with Grandmaster, though relatively short in reference to his age, was one of the hardest but greatest times I have endured to date.
 Knowing and being taught by him was a privilege, a privilege that will never be repeated- for this opportunity only comes once in a man’s life.
 On my last visit he asked me what I would do when he died.
 I told him I would never forget.